What You'll Learn

 A child who is struggling and falling behind in school is not a happy child.
 Kids who have learning disorders, or attention problems that make learning unusually difficult, often suffer for several years before parents and teachers figure out that something is standing in their way.

-Once a child’s learning challenges are identified, she may benefit from having an educational therapist to work with her on developing the skills she is missing, and on devising learning strategies that build on her strengths and compensate for her weaknesses.
+Once a child’s learning challenges are identified, they may benefit from having an educational therapist to work with them on developing the skills they are missing, and on devising learning strategies that build on their strengths and compensate for weaknesses.

-An educational therapist is a professional who is trained to understand an individual child’s learning challenges, and the patterns and behaviors he has developed to work around, or mask, his deficits.
+An educational therapist is a professional who is trained to understand an individual child’s learning challenges, and the patterns and behaviors they have developed to work around, or mask, their deficits.
 Some of those behaviors—avoidance, acting out, even tantrums—may have been misinterpreted by parents and teachers who read them as opposition or impulsivity.

 Helping the whole child